sparrowwallet/frigate/README.md

 2. A `progress` key/value pair indicating the progress of a historical scan:
 - _progress_: A floating point value between `0.0` and `1.0`.
 Will be `1.0` for all current (up to date) results.

-3. A `history` array of confirmed transactions in blockchain order.
-Each confirmed transaction is a dictionary with the following keys:
+3. A `history` array of transactions.
+Confirmed transactions are listed in blockchain order.
+Each transaction is a dictionary with the following keys:
 - _height_: The integer height of the block the transaction was confirmed in.
-For mempool transactions, `0` if all inputs are confirmed, and `-1` otherwise.
+For mempool transactions, `0` should be used.
 - _tx_hash_: The transaction hash in hexadecimal.

 **Result Example**